Rahul5021/Fast-API/README.md

     SECRET_KEY=yoursecretkey

 ## Project Structure
-- '/app' : Contains application-specific modules.
+- `/app` : Contains application-specific modules.
-    - '/auth' :  Authentication-related modules.
+    - `/auth` :  Authentication-related modules.
-    - 'models.py' : Data models and schemas.
+    - `models.py` : Data models and schemas.
-- '/venv' : Virtual environment for dependencies.
+- `/venv` : Virtual environment for dependencies.
-- '.env' : Configuration file for environment variables.
+- `.env`: Configuration file for environment variables.
-- 'main.py' : Main application file
+- `main.py` : Main application file
-- 'requirements.txt' : List of dependencies
+- `requirements.txt` : List of dependencies

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions, please open an issue or create a pull request.